CITIZENSHIP IN THE DIGITAL AGE

 Since the narrower or wider community of the peoples of the earth has developed so far that a violation of rights in one place is felt throughout the world, the idea of a law of world citizenship is no high-flown or exaggerated notion.
 It is a supplement to the unwritten code of the civil and international law, indispensable for the maintenance of the public human rights and hence also of perpetual peace.
 One cannot flatter oneself into believing one can approach this peace except under the condition outlined here [Kant, n.d.b., Section 2, para.
 17-19]

-Emmanuel Lévinas and Jacques Derrida have developed an ethics of hospitality thata echoes in some regard the Cynic, Stoic, Christian and Kantian traditions of cosmopoliticsm (Wikipedia, 2013b).
+Emmanuel Lévinas and Jacques Derrida have developed an ethics of hospitality that echoes in some regard the Cynic, Stoic, Christian and Kantian traditions of cosmopolitanism (Wikipedia, 2013b).
 [27] These traditions culminate in the 20th century with the creation of the United Nations, the Universal Declaration of Human Rights and international law, and corresponding institutions.
 Governmental, inter-governmental and non-governmental organizations and initiatives look for different kinds of answers to global challenges such as the ecological crisis, the religious wars, the crisis of capitalism, world hunger, poverty and diseases together with the devastating experiences of two world wars and the crimes against humanity before, during and after these, and the following present wars.

 What makes a difference to Kant’s cosmopolitanism is not only, as Habermas states, the rise of mass media but particularly the rise of the Internet.
 Peter Sloterdijk (1998) has pointed to three global or spherical projects in European history, starting with the globalization of reason in Greek philosophy that culminates in Hegel’s spherical metaphysics.
 According to Sloterdijk, next modernity brings about a second global project, bursting the metaphysical dreams.
 It is a physical project aiming at discovering and dominating the earth starting with its circumnavigation.
 The third globalization project is the present digital one with predecessors in the Middle Ages (Raimundus Lullus, Nicholas of Cusa) and Modernity (Pascal, Leibniz).
 [28]